phaserjs/phaser/README.md

 * FrameData.destroy will nullify the local arrays used to contain Frame instances.
 * SoundManager.muteOnPause is a new boolean that allows you to control if the Sound system gets muted automatically when a Phaser game pauses, such as when it loses focus.
 You may need to set this to `false` if you wish to control the audio system from outside of your Phaser game, i.e. from DOM buttons or similar (#2382)
 * You can now pass a TilemapLayer as a Texture to a TileSprite.
 A limitation of this is that if you pass it to a TileSprite it will make a fill pattern from the TilemapLayer at that instant it's passed, and it won't keep track of the layer in future should it update (thanks @jdnichollsc #1989)
+* Camera has a new property: `lerp`.
+This is a Point object, that allows you to control the amount of horizontal and vertical smoothing to be applied to the camera when it tracks a Sprite.
+It works both with and without deadzones, and is turned off by default.
+Set it to low values such as 0.1 for really smooth motion tracking (thanks to @WombatTurkey for the idea of adding this)

 ### New Arcade Physics Features